Julia Warhola: Immigration to the U.S. and life in Pittsburgh

-In 1921, Warhola left Czechoslovakia and joined her husband in Pittsburgh, Pennsylvania.
+In 1921, Warhola was finally able to arrange her own journey with the help of a loan from a village priest.
+She left Czechoslovakia that year and joined her husband in Pittsburgh, Pennsylvania.
 The couple had three sons: Paul (1922–2014), John (1925–2010), and Andy (1928–1987).
-The family lived at several Pittsburgh addresses, beginning in 1932 at 3252 Dawson Street in the Oakland neighborhood of the city.
-The family was Byzantine Catholic and attended St. John Chrysostom Byzantine Catholic Church.
+The family lived at several addresses in Pittsburgh, beginning in 1932 at 3252 Dawson Street in the Oakland neighborhood.
+They were Byzantine Catholic and attended St. John Chrysostom Byzantine Catholic Church.